Telenav/kivakit/documentation/developing/releasing.md

 ### 2. Publishing the Release &nbsp;  <img src="https://www.kivakit.org/images/stars-32.png" srcset="https://www.kivakit.org/images/stars-32-2x.png 2x"/>

+#### 2.0 Update Docker build environment image

+A docker build environment image can be created with:

+    kivakit-docker-build-create-image.sh

+When the image has been built, it can be pushed to DockerHub with:

+    kivakit-docker-build-push-image.sh

 #### 2.1 Merge the release branch into master

 The release is finished and merged into master with: